lightly-ai/lightly/docs/source/docker/integration/docker_trigger_from_api.rst

 Register the Lightly Docker as a Worker
 ---------------------------------------
 To control the Lightly Docker from the API you have to register it as a worker.
-We can simply go to the Lightly web app and click on My Docker Runs --> My Compute Workers.
+You can simply go to the Lightly web app and click on My Docker Runs --> My Compute Workers.
 Or just click on the direct link here: `Docker Workers <https://app.lightly.ai/docker/workers>`__

 .. image:: ../getting_started/images/docker_workers_overview_empty.png